seanorama/masterclass/security-advanced/README.md

 - Goal: Setup Hive authorization policies to ensure sales users only have access to code, description columns in default.sample_07

-- Enble Hive on tez by setting below and restarting Hive and Tez
+- Enble Hive on tez by setting below and restarting Hive
   - Ambari > Hive > Configs
     - Execution Engine = Tez
-  - Ambari > Tez > Configs > Custom tez-site
-   - tez.dag.recovery.enabled  = false

 - Confirm the HIVE repo was setup correctly in Ranger
   - In Ranger > Service Manager > HIVE > Click the Edit icon (next to the trash icon) to edit the HIVE repo